GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/sidePanel/index.md

 ## Overview {: #overview }

 Chrome features a built-in side panel that enables users to view more information alongside the main content of a webpage.
-The Side Panel API allows extensions to display their own UI in the side panel.
+The Side Panel API allows extensions to display their own UI in the side panel, enabling persistent experiences that complement the user's browsing journey.

 <figure>
   {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/2uFG8qxM7cqyMuXWlD9R.png", alt="Side panel drop-down menu", width="291", height="366" %}